HarryAddison/LRN-Search/README.md

       File Name: fit_data_set.fits

       Contains: Observational data from Gaia EDR3 used to select the progenitor systems from.
+To construct
-This data is provided in the repositry, but if you wish to construct your own data set it must consist of the specific columns as outlined below:
+                this data set it must consist of the specific columns as outlined below:

                 Column Name : Description